Didomi - Developers documentation

 Does not trigger for CCPA

-Triggered when the user enables a specific purpose on the Preferences pop-in.
+Triggered when the user has enabled a specific purpose or category on the Preferences pop-in.

 Listener parameters